Boxing Gyms in San Francisco (Top 7 in 2023)

 • Pricing: $200 / month or $30 a class

 3rd Street Boxing Gym calls itself San Francisco’s last real boxing gym, and with over 200 5* reviews on Google, it’s also one of the most loved boxing gyms in San Francisco.
-It’s been operating for 20 years and since then founder and owner Paul has been building it from the ground up.

 Members rave about the welcoming atmosphere for people of all genders, sizes, ages, and abilities, as well as instructors of the highest quality: take Israel’s class if you’re looking to work on boxing fundamentals or Wlad’s if you want a damn hard workout.